 - Request.
-The authorized representative or member will submit a costing request through a secure protocol using the generic request template (Appendix A).
-4 - Analyst allocation.
+The authorized representative or member will submit a costing request through a secure protocol using the generic request template (Appendix A).4 - 2.
+Analyst allocation.
 The costing coordinator will assign the costing to a PBO analyst or group of analysts.
 The nature of the request will be compartmentalized and shared with only the analyst(s) in charge of the costing (but not the identity of the requestor). - 3.
 Clarification and workplan: Within two business days, the analyst(s) will submit a costing workplan to the costing coordinator who will respond to the authorized representative or member using the generic request response template (Appendix B). - 4.
 Confirmation.
-The party will confirm PBO's interpretation of the request, acknowledge the time and financial cost allocation, provide additional clarifications, and confirm whether the party wants PBO to assess interaction effects with previously submitted policies. - 5.
+The party will confirm PBO's interpretation of the request, acknowledge the time and financial cost allocation, provide additional clarifications, and confirm whether the party wants PBO to assess interaction effects with other policies. - 5.
 Preparation of the cost estimate.
 PBO will then work to complete the cost estimate, which may involve assistance and information from departments.
-Requests for departmental assistance will by handled by the costing coordinator, and departments will not be informed of the identity or political affiliation of the requestor. - 6.
+Requests for departmental assistance will be handled by the costing coordinator.
+Departments will not be informed of the identity or political affiliation of the requestor, and such requests are not subject to disclosure under the Access to Information Act. - 6.
 Submission of preliminary estimate and opportunity for refinement.
-PBO will then submit a preliminary cost estimate to the party through the costing coordinator using the generic template in Appendix C. At this point the party or member will also have an opportunity to refine the policy's specifications and resubmit it with new parameters. - At this stage, the party and member should understand that if PBO is instructed to prepare the final costing, there is a narrow window in which it may be withdrawn if the party wishes to announce the proposal without the PBO publishing the cost estimate (it must be withdrawn before PBO delivers the final costing in Step 8). - 7.
+PBO will then submit a preliminary cost estimate to the party through the costing coordinator using the generic template in Appendix C. At this time the party or member will also have an opportunity to refine the policy's specifications and resubmit it with new parameters. - 7.
 Preparation of final cost estimate.
-PBO will then make requested changes to policy parameters or correct factual misunderstandings of
+PBO will then make requested changes to policy parameters or correct factual misunderstandings of the initial request.
+If no changes are requested, PBO will use this opportunity for additional fact-checking and internal peer review. - 8.
+Delivery of final cost estimate.
+PBO will then submit the final costing to the party through the costing coordinator using the template in Appendix C. At this point, the party will no longer be able to withdraw the request, unless they refrain from informing the PBO in writing that